 On September 20, 1901, the Fedora

-burned to the water's edge.
-She was an $80,000 loss.
+She was an $80,000 to $90,000 loss but covered by insurance.
 In November of 1901, the Fedora

-The wreck of the Fedora
+The remains of the Fedora

 was one of the larger class of freighters, of composite construction, her keel, ribs and frame being iron, while her planking of oak, was riveted on with bolts.

 was stranded 1 1/2 miles south east of the Duluth Lifesaving Station during a thick fog.
 A tug was dispatched to pull the vessel off.

 Certificate Of Enrollment, No.147 Surrendered: Cleveland: March 31, 1902: "Loss Of Vessel".